YvanMazy/TransferProxy/.github/README.md

 If you have any problems using TransferProxy, the first thing to do is to check that you haven't missed anything in the [official wiki](https://github.com/Darkkraft/TransferProxy/wiki).
 <br>If you can't find a solution, then you can create a GitHub issue.
-She should get an answer quickly.
+It should get an answer quickly.

 ## 📋 Requirements